zenria/binrep/README.md

 # binrep

-_Trusted binary repository_

-The aim is to create a trusted repository of versioned binary artifacts accessible via file or network protocols (eg: HTTP).
-Binaries are signed by the uploader.
-Versions of binaries are tracked.
+## Summary

+_a repository manager for versioned binary artifacts_

+Binrep is a repository manager of versioned binary artifacts.
+It supports storing the repository on local or network filesystem as well as AWS S3 backend.
+Binrep can be used to safely distribute binaries produced by a CI/CD build system.

-## Version of binaries
+## Status

+Binrep is still a work in progress.
+It is ready for testing use

+## What is an artifact?

+An artifact is a named versioned collection of binary files.

+Artifact names must only contain alphanumeric characters and `_-.`.

 Version needs to follow semver 2.0 https://semver.org/spec/v2.0.0.html format.

+Each artifact version can contains arbritraty number of files.

 ## Metadata file format